lkrms/win10-unattended/README.md

     - [Wi-Fi.xml] - _optional for targets connected via Ethernet_
     - [Unattended] - _contents required except:_
       - [Optional] - _may be excluded if no files remain after personalisation_
+      - Cache - _optional_
+        - [DesktopAppInstaller_Dependencies.zip] and
+          [Microsoft.DesktopAppInstaller_8wekyb3d8bbwe.msixbundle] - _may be
+          downloaded to speed up WinGet installation_
-      - [install.ps1] - _may be downloaded to speed up Chocolatey installation_
+        - [install.ps1] - _may be downloaded to speed up Chocolatey
+          installation_
     - [Drivers] - _optional_
     - [Drivers2] - _optional_
     - [MSI] - _optional_